digio/orchestration-assessment/README.CONDUCTOR.md

 It will then set up all required containers and network configuration required to work with Conductor locally.

+The following containers will be started:
+* OpenSearch for data indexing
+* PostgreSQL for data persistence
+* Conductor Server build with PostgreSQL connector
+* Conductor UI
+* Express demo app

 When running the first time start by executing a `build` of required containers as the Conductor project does not provide official Docker containers.